 - Service costs include the employer contributions for employees, which are settled in the related HOCHDORF Group pension fund.

-After the balance sheet date and until the adoption of the consolidated financial statements by the Board of Directors, no significant events have occurred that could affect the informational value of the 2019 annual financial statements or which must be disclosed here.
+After the balance sheet date and until the adoption of the Group accounts by the Board of Directors, no significant events have occurred that could affect the informational value of the 2017 annual accounts or which must be disclosed here.

-The consolidated financial statements were approved in their present form by the Board of Directors at its meeting on 18 March 2020.
+The consolidated annual accounts were approved in the form presented here by the Board of Directors at its meeting on 23 March 2018.